 What is Pre-trial Diversion?

-Diversion is a statutory creation that gives the Prosecutor the ability create a pre-trial agreement that allows a person to have their charges dismissed.
+Pre-Trial Diversion is a statutory creation that gives the prosecutor the ability to establish a pre-trial agreement allowing a person to have their charges dismissed upon successful completion of certain conditions.

 Do I qualify for a Pre-trial Diversion?

-If I’m Offered a Pre-trial Diversion what should IĀ expect?
+If I’m Offered a Pre-trial Diversion what should I expect?

 A pre-trial diversion usually requires the completion of certain items in order for a Defendant to successfully complete it. Ā Some of the items a prosecutor commonly includes in a pre-trial diversion are: